 Social Emotional Learning

-Social and emotional learning (SEL) is a process through which children and adults develop the fundamental skills for life effectiveness.
+Social and emotional learning (SEL): A process through which children and adults develop the fundamental skills for life effectiveness.
 These are the skills we all need to handle ourselves, our relationships, and our work effectively and ethically.
 In OUSD, we believe that strengthening our social skills and competencies enhances our ability to connect across race, class, culture, language, gender identity, sexual orientation, learning needs and age.
 The SEL Team supports school sites and the central office to integrate the OUSD SEL Standards into instructional and leadership practices.
 We provide professional learning that supports the implementation of the district recommended evidence-based SEL programs Pre-K - 12th grade and we work in partnerships that align resources to create and sustain a positive climate and culture for all members of our learning community.
-For more information contact Mary Hurley at firstname.lastname@example.org
+Contact Zaia Vera at email@example.com.